WebFiori/docs/command-line-interface.md

 Prompt is used to read any type of user input.
 The method [`CLICommand::getInput()`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand#getInput) is used to perform that task.
 The method accepts 3 parameters.
 The first one is the text that will be shown to the user.
 The second one is a default value which will be used when the user hit "Enter" without typing anything.
 The last one is a closure (a function) which can be used to validate user input.

-The following code snippit shows how to get user input as prompt.
+The following code snippet shows how to get user input as prompt.

 ``` php
 $userInput = $this->getInput('Give me your name:');
 $this->println("Your name is: $userInput");
 ```

-The following code snippit shows how to use default values with prompt in addition to using a validation function.
+The following code snippet shows how to use default values with prompt in addition to using a validation function.
 The closure must return a boolean value.
 If it returns `true`, then it means the value is valid.
 If `false` is returned, it means the given value is invalid and the method will ask the user to enter new value again.

 In the following case, the default value will be "Orange".